HammoudWilson/protamine-tools/README.md

 Several of the pipelines create data package files to be loaded into the R Shiny interactive visualization apps, in addition to various BAM, BED and other formatted files, all placed into directory `<--output-dir>/<--data-name>`.

+### Sample metadata file

+You must provide a path to an ATAC-seq sample metadata file as option `--metadata-file`.
+The sample file we used is included in the downloaded repository as file `mdi/suites/definitive/protamine-tools/resources/ATAC_sample_file_v6.csv`.
+It included various names and spermatid stage descriptions.
+If you create your own file, it must follow the same column format.

 ### Job files